pixelrabbit/warrens/readme.md

 ## ToDo
 * how to grab HTML from page
-* add global styling and js
+* twig component directory alias